Treeniks/isabelle-lsp.nvim/README.md

 ## Windows

-**The following was tested before the isabelle-language-server fork existed and has not been tested since.
+**The following was tested before my language server changes existed and has not been tested since.
 I have no idea if it currently works.**

 This plugin *can* work on Windows, but it requires a little more setup and can be rather jank.
-It's also rather slow (it takes ~20 seconds to start the server).
+It's also pretty slow (it takes ~20 seconds to start the server).

+If you use WSL, it's probably better to use Isabelle and Neovim under WSL as well.
+I would not recommend mixing the two, although it seems possible.

 1. The core installation procedure is the same as above.
 2. You'll need some kind of bash-like shell.
 For this, you can either use [MSYS2](https://www.msys2.org/), [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) or [Cygwin](https://www.cygwin.com/).
 I'd recommend MSYS2.